Air Domestic flights are abundant and significantly cut down travel time. In high season, flights fill up fast so book ahead.

 - Some of the international car rental agencies have a policy that if you rent for a longer term (eg three or more days), you must prepay for a tank of gas.
 If you return the car with the tank full, you’re entitled to a refund, but you absolutely must ask for it – there's no guarantee the prepayment will be automatically refunded.

 The major car-hire companies in Greece:

-- Mopeds, motorcycles and scooters are available for hire wherever there are tourists to rent them.
+- Mopeds, motorcycles, scooters and quad bikes (ATVs) are available for hire wherever there are tourists to rent them.
 Most machines are newish and in good condition.
 Nonetheless, check the brakes at the earliest opportunity.